QuentinRa/blog.quentinra.dev/operating-systems/networking/knowledge/_protocols/dns.md

 <div class="row row-cols-md-2"><div>

-* Multiple domains can point to the same IP address.
+* Multiple domains can point to the same IP address
+* DNS zones
 </div><div>

 When a computer requests the IP associated with a domain name